 In the ‘Customer Buys’ section you can create a range of different BOGO deals by setting up specific triggers.
-These activate the deal and determine what products should be added to the customer’s shopping cart.
+In this way, you can trigger the deal automatically when the customer adds one or more products to their cart.

-- Specific Product: This is for simple, straightforward deals on a single product.
+- Specific Product: This is perfect for simple, straightforward deals on a single product.
 For example, ‘buy product X, get product Y for half price.’

-Once you’ve chosen the trigger type, you’ll need to pick what products will trigger the deal.
+After choosing the trigger type, you’ll need to select the products that will trigger the deal.

-You can use more than one product or category here.
-For instance, the customer might need to buy 2 products from the category ‘T-Shirts’ to get a 3rd t-shirt for free.
+You can use more than one product or category.
+For example, the customer might need to buy 2 products from the ‘T-Shirts’ category, before they can get the 3rd t-shirt for free.

 It’s important to note that you don’t necessarily have to make the second product free.
-You could create a deal where the second t-shirt is significantly discounted such as 50% off.
+You could offer the second t-shirt for 50% off, or with a $10 discount.

-Once you’ve set up your trigger, you’ll need to pick what product the customer gets for free, or at a discounted price.
-This could be the same product as before, or it might be a different product or even a range of products.
+Once you’ve set your trigger, you’ll need to pick what product the customer gets for free, or at a discounted price.
+This could be the same product as before, a different product, or even an entire product category.

 If you set the dropdown to ‘Any Combination of Products,’ ‘Product Categories’ or ‘Any Products’ then the customer will need to choose a product from your store and add it to their shopping cart.

-Under ‘Additional Settings’, you can choose whether the customer can only use this coupon once, or whether they can use it multiple times.
+Under ‘Additional Settings’, choose whether the customer can only use this coupon once, or whether they can use it multiple times.

 Reusable coupon codes can generate more sales but they’ll also reduce your profit margins.